Standing at the trig point of Whernside

 Distance: 11 miles (it’s an epic one!)

 Terrain: Very well walked footpaths, very well waymarked, clear and easy to navigate.
-Obviously there is an ascent on this one of around 2,415 feet.
+Obviously there is an ascent on this one of around 670m (you don’t start at sea level).
 The ascent itself is pretty easy, with no scrambling required at the summit.
 The route that I prefer and that this walk will do, takes a more steep ascent with a longer more gentle descent.
 With children, I find that this works best to avoid a steep downhill.

 Parking: There is a large hardstanding parking area at the Ribblehead Viaduct.
 It does get busy there, so if there is no room, why not check out another of our walks in Settle and Ribblehead area.